-An annual bulletin presenting data on sexual identity is produced by the Office for National Statistics from the Annual Population Survey (APS).
-This bulletin includes headline figures for Wales.
+Data on sexual identity is produced by the Office for National Statistics from the Annual Population Survey (APS).
+This bulletin includes headline figures for Wales for 2017.

-The key points below are drawn from the latest bulletin as well as our additional analysis of a pooled dataset which combines 3 years of APS data.
+The main points below are drawn from the latest bulletin as well as our additional analysis of a pooled dataset which combines 3 years of APS data.